 27. Describe whether and how the agency has involved small businesses in the development of the proposed rules.
-Development of the proposed rules involved consultation with the Michigan Board of Behavior Analysts, whose members include small business employees.
+Development of the proposed rules involved consultation with the Michigan Task Force on Physician's Assistants, whose members include small business employees.